 New York Tech Climate Survey

-This October, New York Tech will be undertaking its first Climate Survey to help assess and improve our community's culture and environment as it relates to diversity, equity, and inclusion.
+In October 2021, New York Tech undertook its first Climate Survey to help assess and improve our community's culture and environment as it relates to diversity, equity, and inclusion.
 While New York Tech is regularly recognized as having one of the most diverse student bodies in the region, we understand that recognition brings with it a responsibility to work toward creating and sustaining a culture of inclusion that offers access to a meaningful teaching, learning, and working environment.

-Your candid participation in this survey is crucial to help us identify areas where we are meeting expectations as well as those in need of additional resources to make New York Tech a more inclusive, innovative institute of higher education.
+The participation of the New York Tech community in this survey has been crucial in helping us identify areas where we are meeting expectations as well as those in need of additional resources to make New York Tech a more inclusive, innovative institute of higher education.

 In order to make sure that we fully understand the climate for diversity, equity, and inclusion at New York Tech, the DEI Taskforce embarked on a thorough investigation of methods by which we could assess New York Tech's campus climate.
 Our search was guided by three primary criteria.
 The selected survey would need to: